 Only people with confirmed bookings will be able to access the studio.
 Please do not come to the studio unless you have booked or made an appointment with a member of staff to collect things.

-The digital print service will be running again from Friday August 14th and we will be trialling accepting files by remote means only for a while, so please do not come to GPS without an appointment.
+The digital print service will be running again from Thursday April 29th and we will be accepting files by remote means only for a while, so please do not come to GPS without an appointment.
 Please email firstname.lastname@example.org to book jobs in and arrange a time.
 The communal members computer is out of action for now.